Inflammatix

 Venture Round in 2008

-Trinean is a Belgium-based technology provider that specializes in micro-volume molecular spectroscopy.
-Founded in 2006 as a spin-out from Ghent University and Imec Leuven, the company develops UV/VIS spectrometers tailored for biomolecule quantification.
-Its products, the DropSense™16 and DropSense™96, can analyze up to 16 and 96 samples, respectively, utilizing microfluidic chips for standardized sample analysis.
-These instruments are designed to enhance data interpretation and facilitate laboratory automation, making them valuable tools for biologics researchers.
-Trinean combines its advanced analytical hardware with a comprehensive software toolbox to optimize the performance of its spectrometers.
+Trinean is a Belgium-based technology provider specializing in micro-volume molecular spectroscopy.
+Founded in 2006 as a spin-out from Ghent University and Imec Leuven, the company develops UV/VIS spectrometers for biomolecule quantification.
+Their flagship products, the DropSense™16 and DropSense™96, analyze up to 16 and 96 samples respectively, utilizing microfluidic chips for standardized sample analysis through DropPlates™ and Slides.
+Trinean's platform is enhanced with a software toolbox designed to improve data interpretation and lab automation, catering to the needs of biologics researchers.

 Genomic Vision